2020 Census describes a shrinking Eastside

 Judging by all the new construction going on, the worsening traffic congestion and the longer line at your favorite taco truck, you would think that the Eastside has grown more crowded over the years.
 But the US Census says you would be wrong.

-In fact, the 2020 census reveals that number of people living on the Eastside -- from East Los Angeles to East Hollywood -- dropped by more than 31,000 from 2010.
+In fact, the 2020 census reports that 31,000 fewer people were living in communities stretching from East Los Angeles to East Hollywood than in 2010.
 Latinos also accounted for a smaller share of the population than they did a decade ago.

 What's going on?
 Gentrification?
 An undercount?
 It's still too early to say but the 2020 Census revealed some notable declines: